 Local knowledge of prevailing winds in the area will also help determine which side of the ridge elk will prefer. onX Hunt includes wind speeds and directions, helping you locate the best areas in which to focus your attention.
 You must also consider thermals.
 Thermals will rise with the heat of the day and drop as the temperature falls.
 The sunny side of a mountain will have uphill thermals longer into the day, and the shaded side will have downhill thermals longer into the morning.

 So, take a look at your onX Hunt Hybrid Baselayer and put this knowledge together.
-Remember, you will want a downslope wind and relatively flat ridge or finger.
+Remember, you will want a downslope wind and a relatively flat ridge or finger.
 Don’t forget to look for flatter spots in the topography that are not on ridges.
 These can help to identify additional bedding areas in particularly steep country and can also be the key to pinpointing wallow areas.

 Give these tactics a try to locate more elk this fall, and good luck out there.